colour-science/flask-compress/README.md

 Compress(app)
 ```

 In many cases, however, one cannot expect a Flask instance to be ready at import time, and a common pattern is to return a Flask instance from within a function only after other configuration details have been taken care of.
-In these cases, Flask-Compress provides a simple function, `init_app`, which takes your application as an argument.
+In these cases, Flask-Compress provides a simple function, `flask_compress.Compress.init_app`, which takes your application as an argument.

 ```python
 from flask import Flask